smudge/decks/railsconf-2021.md

 ???

 - errors. are. probabilistic
-- most of the bugs we catch with tests have a high likelihood of occurring.
+- most of the bugs we catch with our automated tests have a high chance of occurring.
+Like, often 100%.
-- but the bugs we don't, the ones that lie in wait, they have a low probability.
+- but the bugs we don't catch, the ones that make it into production, and that lie in wait,
+- they sometimes have a relatively low probability.
-- But how should we interpret this?
+- So how should we interpret that information?
 - Does that mean we shouldn't worry about them?
 Or should we invest more in preventing them?
 - Well, probabilities are just math, right?
+Okay, but I'm no mathematician.
 So maybe we should consult a mathematician.

 ---